Tushar041100/Anime-Recommendation-System/README.md

 ## Project Structure

-Anime-Recommendation-System/ ├── Dataset/ │ ├── anime.csv │ ├── anime_with_synopsis.csv │ ├── animelist.csv │ ├── rating_complete.csv │ └── watching_status.csv ├── model/ │ ├── animes.pkl │ ├── cosine_sim.pkl │ ├── linear_sim.pkl │ ├── pivot_table.pkl │ └── popular_anime.pkl ├── templates/ │ ├── index.html │ └── recommend.html ├── .vscode/ │ └── launch.json ├── pycache/ ├── nenv/ ├── anime-recommender-system.ipynb ├── popularity-based-anime-recommender-system.ipynb ├── app.py ├── README.md ├── requirements.txt └── debug.log
+Anime-Recommendation-System/
+├── Dataset/ │
+|    ├── anime.csv │
+|    ├── anime_with_synopsis.csv │
+|    ├── animelist.csv │
+|    ├── rating_complete.csv │
+|    └── watching_status.csv
+├── model/ │
+|   ├── animes.pkl │
+|   ├── cosine_sim.pkl │
+|   ├── linear_sim.pkl │
+|   ├── pivot_table.pkl │
+|   └── popular_anime.pkl
+├── templates/ │
+|   ├── index.html │
+|   └── recommend.html
+├── Notebooks
+|   ├── anime-recommender-system.ipynb
+|   ├── popularity-based-anime-recommender-system.ipynb
+|   └── generated.ipynb
+├── app.py
+├── README.md
+└── requirements.txt

+Note: The model and Dataset folders were not checked in.
+You can generate the models from the code present in the notebooks and get the dataset from the link provided above.

 ## Data Preprocessing

 1. Load the datasets using pandas.
 2. Merge and clean the datasets to create a unified dataframe.
-3. Scale the features using `MinMaxScaler`.
+3. Scale the features.
 4. Save the preprocessed data to `anime_features_scaled.csv`.

 ## Recommendation Systems